yanbe/docker-ffmpeg-nvenc-centos6/README.md

 ## References

 This work is based on the article below.
-Very thanks!
+Thanks you very much!

 https://qiita.com/toshitanian/items/8aaca6b867099ebd442d